 He lives in Fife with his wife and daughter.

-After a number of years working in bookselling and publishing, Jenni retrained a journalist in Brighton in 2011, where she was part of the team that set up the city TV channel Latest TV.
-She also wrote about art, culture, heritage, media and local news and politics for local and national media including Brighton and Hove News, Culture24 and the BBC, before moving into local government communications for the adult social care department of a county council.
-She returned to Edinburgh in October 2015 to work for Holyrood and particularly covers local government and housing.
+Jenni trained a journalist in Brighton in 2011, where she was part of the team that set up local TV channel Latest TV.
+She wrote and presented on arts, culture and heritage as well local news and politics for media including Brighton and Hove News and Culture24 before moving into communications for the adult social care department of a county council.
+After returning to Edinburgh in October 2015 to work for Holyrood, she initially covered local government and now focuses mainly on justice and digital, as well as providing occasional analysis for a BBC TV and radio.

 Liam moved back to Edinburgh from a reporting job in Spain to follow the independence referendum debate first hand.
 He writes news, analysis and comment for the Holyrood site, as well as regular parliamentary sketches as a columnist for the magazine.
 Liam has a degree in International Relations from the University of Edinburgh and a Masters in Political Journalism from City University.
 He has written for The Financial Times, The Times, The Sunday Herald, The Scotsman, Scotland on Sunday, Politics Home, and Left Foot Forward.
 He has provided analysis on BBC Radio Scotland and Scotland 2016.